fedenunez/creative-theme-jekyll/bli-guides/bli-pro-user-guide.md

 ### Systems

 The systems settings is for setting-up systems connected to _BLI PRO_.
-BeoLink systems and Home Automation systems are ‘systems’.
+BeoLink system and Home Automation systems are ‘systems’.
+Example of supported systems are: Nest, Philips Hue, Lutron, KNX.
+Check [Systems Drivers PRO](../bli-help-files/drivers/index.md) page to know all Home Automation systems that _BLI PRO_ supports.

 Each system has in _BLI PRO_ a correspondant driver.
 There are two driver types: